masiucd/nutri-calc/README.md

 ## functional programing <a name = "fp"></a>

 Benefits/Downsides with Javascript is that you can write in different kind of programing paradigms, we have the object oriented approach with `prototypes` that linking to each other, this how classes in javascript works under the hood, remember that classes does not work how they do in languages like `java` or `c++`.
-We have a straight imperative approach where the code like almost like pure `c` code hehe, of course without the poointers and types but the logic look similar.
+We have a straight imperative approach where the code like almost like pure `c` code hehe, of course without the pointers and types but the logic look similar.
 Then we have my favorite the `functional` approach, where we try to write and use pure functions, re use them, compose them to build our application.
 Like in a traditional `OOP` approach we are relaying on inheritance while in `FP` we compose our functions.

 #### Curried <a name = "curried" ></a>

-**Where curried functions can be usefull in your front application** You could preload a function with values that you then can controll via the last function, depending what you want to do.
+**Where curried functions can be useful in your front application** You could pre-load a function with values that you then can control via the last function, depending what you want to do.
 In react his could be for example sending a loaded function with values as a prop and and receiving it in the child component to control what you want to do with those values.
 This was a real light bulb moment for me, when I realized how powerful curried functions are and how can use them in a useful way.
-This is also so called `partial applications` just that we are useing 2 parameters in the first function.
+This is also so called `partial applications` just that we are using 2 parameters in the first function.

 **a simple example with vanilla js**: